 - Extend the suspension of the parking bays along Harbour Parade in Ramsgate

-- Reinstate six parking spaces along Lombard Street, in Margate Old Town, opposite Market Place.
+- Reinstate six diagonal parking spaces along Lombard Street, in Margate Old Town, opposite Market Place, adjacent to the Wig & Pen public house.

 - Reopen The Parade (piazza area) in the Margate Old Town including parking spaces.